 • The Flavors!
 It contains sweet, salt, and a little tart all in one bite!

 • Easily adaptable.
-Swap out the fruit and Jell-O for different flavors to keep this recipe fresh all summer long!
+Swap out the fruit and Jell-O for different flavors!
 See below for some variations.

 • Great for making ahead.
 It’s the perfect dessert to make in advance since it needs a decent amount of chill time.